Union Monuments at Gettysburg > Massachusetts

 The 37th Massachusetts at Gettysburg

 The regiment arrived at Gettysburg around 2 p.m. on July 2 after marching 30 miles from Manchester, Maryland.
-Colonel Oliver Edwards, a manufacturing manager, commanded the regiment at the Battle of Gettysburg.
 It brought 593 men to the field.
-It was placed in reserve on the northeast slope of Little Round Top.
+Colonel Oliver Edwards, a manufacturing manager, was in command.
+The 37th Massachusetts was placed in reserve on the northeast slope of Little Round Top.

-On July 3 the 37th Massachusetts was moved to the center of the Union line, where it was in reserve during Pickett’s Charge.
+On July 3 the regiment was moved to the center of the Union line, where it was in reserve during Pickett’s Charge.
 Although it was not engaged, it suffered from artillery fire during the attack, losing two men killed, 26 wounded and 19 missing.

 ![]() |